Yoav Bruck: Olympic competition

 Bruck is Jewish.
 He finished 32nd in the 50m freestyle (23.72) and 31st in the 100m freestyle (51.46) in the 1992 Summer Olympics in Barcelona.
 In the 1996 and 2000 Summer Olympics, Bruck competed in the 50m and 100m freestyle, as he had in 1992, but also swam in the 4x100m Medley relay for Israel.
 In 2000, he swam for Israel in the 4 x 100 freestyle relay for the only time.

 The Israeli Team's best relay position was eighth in the 4 x 100 Medley relay in the 1996 Olympics in Atlanta.
 Bruck swam freestyle, the anchor leg, and the team finished in a time of 3:42.24, a full eight seconds off America's gold medal time.
 The team was well out of medal contention, but for such a small country to make the finals was significant.
 The Israeli Team set a national record in the preliminaries, and became the first Israeli team to reach a swimming final.

 Another team member, Back stroker Eitan Aurbach would also swim for Auburn.
 Bruck had to postpone his mandatory military service for Israel for four years to find time to train and attend the Olympics, but apparently the Israeli government found his potential worthy of such a consideration.

 Maccabiah Games

 At the 1997 Maccabiah Games, he won gold medals in the 50-meter freestyle and 100-meter freestyle.

 Bruck married in Israel in March of 1998.

 In 2013 Bruck served as the Sports Chairman for the 2013 Maccabiah Games in Israel.

 At the 2017 Maccabiah Games, in the special 4x50m relay race between Israeli and American all-star teams, American Olympic champions Lenny Krayzelburg (four Olympic golds), Jason Lezak (four Olympic golds), and Anthony Ervin (three Olympic golds), with masters swimmer Alex Blavatnik, swam a time of 1:48.23 and defeated Israeli Olympians Bruck, Guy Barnea, Eran Groumi, and Tal Stricker, who had a time of 1:51.25.
-For an Israeli relay team to seriously compete with the depth of the consistently dominant American team, the strongest relay country in the world composed of Olympians whose members held 11 gold medals, was exciting for the audience, and a statement of Israel's considerable talent that year.